kanusmwabz/AquaUmoja/README.md

 SET UP PROCESS TO ACQUIRE THE ENTIRE PROGRAM ON YOUR DESKTOP
 1. Create an empty repository.
+2. In this repository, open the folder using your VS Code program (you will need to have installed VS Code to your system before beginning this entire process)